Learn to Scull

 LTS-C: ready or nearly ready for testing

-4Bow Cox IntermediatePermitted to bow cox a 1X or 2X on the river.
-(See below for 1X solo Guideline.)
+4Bow Cox IntermediatePermitted to bow cox a 1X (with a buddy) or 2X.

-5Bow Cox AdvancedPermitted to bow cox a 4X on the river.
-(See below for 4X Guideline.)
+5Bow Cox AdvancedPermitted to bow cox a 1X (solo), 2X, or 4X.
+(See additional 4X guideline below.)

 1X Solo Guideline: it is recommended that nobody row a 1X solo except in conditions that are very comfortable for the sculler.
 Also, scullers should demonstrate to an experienced other member that they can comfortably carry a boat single-handedly before attempting to do so alone.
 Carrying a 1X solo should not be attempted in anything more than mild wind (<8mph) unless the sculler is quite experienced at doing so.